 Placement test scores expire after one year.
 This means you have one year from the date you take the placement to register for the course you place into or to take the proctored exam if you place out of the language requirement and do not wish to continue to the next course.
 After that point, you will have to re-take the placement test.
 Keep in mind that your score is likely to drop the longer it has been since you studied the language, so you should take your language requirement as soon as possible.

 If you place into 200- or 300-level courses and do not wish to continue in the language but wish to receive 6 hours of 100- or 200-level credit for your online exam, you may do so by completing a proctored exam during the next 12 months and confirming the results of your online placement examination.
 For information about how and where to take this confirmation exam, click here.

-...it means there is not an online placement examination for your language.
-Please consult your advisor, and he or she will guide you through the next step in testing for your language.
+Otherwise, there is not an online placement examination for your language.
+Please consult your advisor or the section head for the language into which you wish to be placed, and he or she will guide you through the next step in testing for your language.

 If you have already taken the placement exam and need to retrieve your score: